How a text editor built on process isolation and preemptive concurrency actually works.

 The BEAM is excellent at concurrency and isolation.
 It is terrible at putting pixels on screen.
 It has no concept of terminal modes, GPU rendering, or native window systems.
 Minga solves this by running frontends as separate OS processes that communicate with the BEAM over a binary protocol.

-Each frontend is a "dumb" renderer: it reads binary commands from stdin, draws them, and writes input events back to stdout.
-All intelligence lives in the BEAM.
+Each frontend is a "dumb" renderer and input source: it reads Semantic UI and protocol commands, draws them using its own surface primitives, and writes input events back to stdout.
+All editor state and product policy live in the BEAM.

 Why not a NIF?